Loneliness among the elderly needs government action

 her father saying, 'It will be financial suicide if we emigrate.'
 Amatt has seen his two great-grandchildren – aged eight and five – only once.

 Then there is 90-year-old Anne Puckridge who moved to Canada in 2001 to see more of her daughter

 Diane and her grandchildren Kirsty and Andrew, who had moved to Calgary in the 1990s.
-Unfortunately, Anne has now been forced to return to Britain – and live a long-haul away from any immediate family – because her frozen pension is no longer sufficient
+Unfortunately, Anne has now been forced to return to Britain NOTE.
+Anne DID NOT return to the UK.
+She stayed in Canada.
+Today in good health is still campaigning for Pension

-to cover day-to-day expenses.
-Anne is one of the people described by David Retikin, Director of Operations at leading overseas pension provider Pryce Warner International
+Anne is one of the people described by David Retikin, Director of Operations at leading overseas pension provider Pryce

-Group, who said, “Our state pension system has mistreated far too many Brits for far too long.
-It’s hard to imagine that many of our most fragile citizens are being made to take matters into their own hands and having to source regular
+Warner International Group, who said, “Our state pension system has mistreated far too many Brits for far too long.
+It’s hard to imagine that many of our most fragile citizens are being made to take matters into their own hands and having

-loneliness that in our busy lives we have utterly failed to confront as a society,” as stated by Jeremy Hunt, Secretary of State for Health in support of the CentreFocus report.
-The report also identifies research that suggests that ethnicity may be
+problem of loneliness that in our busy lives we have utterly failed to confront as a society,” as stated by Jeremy Hunt, Secretary of State for Health in support of the CentreFocus report.
+The report also identifies research that suggests that ethnicity

-a determinant in loneliness and that immigrants who were encouraged by governments to come to the UK in the 1950s and 1960s, and who have spent their working lives contributing to the UK economy and National Insurance, are sixteen percent more likely to be
+may be a determinant in loneliness and that immigrants who were encouraged by governments to come to the UK in the 1950s and 1960s, and who have spent their working lives contributing to the UK economy and National Insurance, are sixteen percent more likely

 It has been calculated